sbmlteam/sbmlteam.github.io/site/content/documents/specifications/_index.md

 ## SBML Level 1

 The current definition of SBML Level 1 is **Version 2**.

-{{% notice type="warning" %}}
-Although [XML Schemas](https://en.wikipedia.org/wiki/XML_schema) are available for SBML Level&nbsp;1, the schemas only capture the basic syntax of the format.
-Semantics and correct usage are <strong>not</strong> captured by the schemas and can only be understood by reading the specification documents.
-{{% /notice %}}

 {{< sbml-spec-box package="core" level="1" version="2" >}}